infoaed/sse.js/README.md

 ## `withCredentials` support

-This `EventSource` polyfill supports the `withCredentials` option to request that the outgoing HTTP request be made with a CORS credentials mode of `include`, as per the [HTML Living Standard](https://fetch.spec.whatwg.org/#concept-request-credentials-mode).
+SSE supports the `withCredentials` option to request that the outgoing HTTP request be made with a CORS credentials mode of `include`, as per the [HTML Living Standard](https://fetch.spec.whatwg.org/#concept-request-credentials-mode).

+## Reconnection mechanism

+This SSE version will reconnect on lost connection after `RECONN_DELAY` milliseconds, retrying `RECONN_COUNT` times with `RECONN_INVERVAL` milliseconds and optionally multiplying `RECONN_INVERVAL` with number of attempted reconnects.

 ## Options reference